osmarks/website/blog/other-stuff.md

 tags: ["fiction", "opinion"]
 ---
 I'm excluding music from this because music preferences seem to be even more varied between the people I interact with than other preferences.
-Obviously this is just material *I* like; you might not like it, which isn't really my concern - this list is primarily made to bring to people's attention media they might like but have not heard of.
+This list is primarily made to bring to people's attention media they might like but have not heard of, assuming they have approximately my preferences, and so may disagree with you.
-Enjoy the newly reformatted version of this list, with my slightly opaque organizational scheme and manually sorted lists.
+Enjoy the ~~newly~~ reformatted version of this list, with its manually sorted lists and organization by media type.

 ## Writing

 ### 12 Miles Below

-[12 Miles Below](https://www.royalroad.com/fiction/42367/12-miles-below/) is an ongoing webserial (I am not fully caught up or close to it yet) with (somewhat) intelligent and well-written characters and a quirky setting.
+[12 Miles Below](https://www.royalroad.com/fiction/42367/12-miles-below/) is an ongoing webserial (I am not fully caught up or close to it yet) with a quirky setting with some cool ideas.
 It has more grammar/spelling errors than I would like (I would like none) but most people care about this less than me.

 ### A Hero's War